 In addition, a debtor’s credit score may depend on the debtors debt-to-asset

 ratio.
 Due to the complexities of this matter, it is important that you

 seek experienced legal advice as soon as possible.
 The Dallas bankruptcy

 lawyers at Allmand Law Firm, PLLC understand the stress that comes from

 bankruptcy concerns.
 For this reason, our dedicated bankruptcy attorneys

 stand ready to help you and your family.

 To discuss your case,

-contact our firm today!
-You are not alone.
-Allmand Law Firm, PLLC is here.
+contact our firm.
+Allmand Law Firm, PLLC is here to help.